Top 10 Jobs for People Who Hate Working in an Office

 Projected Growth, 2014 - 24: 13 percent

 How to Become an Elevator Installer/Repairer: This job requires a high school diploma and an apprenticeship, with high school classes in math and mechanical drawing being useful for students who want to compete for slots in apprenticeship programs.
-Thirty-five states also require workers to be licensed.
+Additionally, 35 states require workers to be licensed.

 4. Nurse Case Manager

 Registered nurses who want to work from home can easily find jobs working as nurse case managers for hospitals, healthcare providers, or insurance companies.
 Nurse case managers help determine appropriate treatment plans for patients.